DataExMachina-dev/side-eye-public/docs/content/walkthrough/_index.md

 * We’ll use Side-Eye to take a snapshot of our system at an arbitrary time.
 * We’ll look in the snapshot and try to identify a client- and server-side goroutines corresponding to one of these slow RPCs.
-* If we do find such a goroutine, we’ll look at their stack trace and see what they’re doing / what they’re blocked on.
+* If we do find such a goroutine, we’ll look at its stack trace and see what its doing / what it's blocked on.
 Depending on that, we’ll judge whether what we’re seeing in that one specific snapshot is likely to be representative of all the slow RPCs, or if it looks like there might be more than one problem.